 The state of the economy also depends on factors beyond our Government’s control, including:

 Enforcement of tax laws helps fund our Government.
 Internal Revenue Service (IRS) enforcement collects revenue from noncompliant taxpayers and, perhaps more importantly, promotes voluntary compliance by giving taxpayers confidence that others are paying their fair share.
 The IRS’s capacity to implement new initiatives, carry out ongoing enforcement and taxpayer service programs, and combat identity theft (IDT) refund fraud under an uncertain budgetary environment remains a challenge.
-In 2016, the IRS estimated that the average annual gross tax gap—the difference between taxes owed and taxes paid on time—was $441 billion for tax years 2011-2013, of which it estimates it may collect only $60 billion (14%).
-In addition, the IRS estimates that at least $12.2 billion in individual IDT tax refund fraud was attempted in 2016, of which it prevented at least $6 billion.
+In 2019, the IRS estimated that the average annual gross tax gap—the difference between taxes owed and taxes paid on time—was $381 billion, on average, for tax years 2011-2013.
+In addition, the IRS estimates that at least $6.1 billion in individual IDT tax refund fraud was attempted in 2018, of which it prevented at least $6 billion.
 The IRS estimates that it paid between $90 million and $380 million to fraudsters.